Skip to main content

 Sponsor Meal Site, Meal Preparation, Meal Service and Site Eligibility

-Sponsors may operate the SFSP at one or more sites, which are the actual locations where meals are served and children eat in a supervised setting.
+Sponsors may operate the SFSP at one or more sites.
+A site is the place where a child receives a program meal.
+A site may be the indoor or outdoor location where congregate meals are served, a stop on a delivery route of a mobile congregate meal service, or the distribution location or route for a non-congregate meal service.
 Eligible sites are those that serve children in low-income areas or those that serve specific groups of low-income children.
 Sponsors must provide documentation that proposed sites meet the income eligibility criteria required by law.
 There are three common types of sites: open sites, camps (residential and nonresidential), and closed enrolled sites.

 What are open sites?